9 types of business loans

 - Small business loans usually range from $1,000 to $5 million

-Small business loans are designed to meet specific needs.
-From long-term commercial real estate loans to short-term ways to cover dips in cash flow, there’s likely a loan for your situation.
-In fact, small business loan amounts can range from $1,000 to $5 million.
+Different types of small business loans are designed to meet various funding needs.
+From long-term commercial real estate loans to short-term ways to cover dips in cash flow, there’s likely a loan — or several — that will work for your situation.

 ---|---|---|